 After years of suffering from acne and burning my pockets over half-baked solutions to the problem, I finally found a good dermatologist.
-She was a blessing, both in treating my acne and the recovery from acne scarring.
+She was a blessing, both in treating my acne and recovery afterwards.

 I can’t emphasise enough on this point.
-A good doctor will never tell you to go on fad diets or shed weight.
+A good doctor will never tell you to go on fad diets or loose weight without supervision.

-They may ask you to look for triggers in anything you eat or drink, to see if it irritates your skin and avoid those items.
+They may ask you to look for triggers in the food you eat or drink, to see if it irritates your skin and avoid those items.
 They may ask you to exercise regularly to keep your health in check.

 Checking for food triggers is good.
-It will help you analyse if certain foods like dairy or gluten or meat, aggravates your condition so you can try avoiding them.
+It will help you analyse if certain foods like dairy, gluten or meat, aggravates your condition.
+If yes, avoid them and see if it makes a difference.
 But, in most cases, food is rarely the cause.
 Dermats will agree with me.
-Unless, you eat 10 bars of chocolate and loads of fries, then ofcourse it can be a considering factor.
+Unless, you eat 10 bars of chocolate, loads of fries and sugary drinks everyday.

 For woman with PCOS/PCOD, a doctor might suggest regular exercise.
 Doing exercise is vital in controlling your breakouts every now & then.
 It stabilises the hormones in your body and further controls it.